The Scholarship System

 Sections to Include on a Scholarship Resume

 Typically, high schoolers or college students don’t have years of work experience, so it can feel as though they don’t have a lot to say.
-However, there are a lot of items that can be added to a scholarship resume that aren’t employment-related (though these entries help as well).
+However, there are many items that can be added to a scholarship resume that aren’t employment-related (though these entries help as well).

 If your child has work or community service experience, that’s great for this resume!
-It can show the scholarship committee they’ve already begun to experience the “adult” world and gives your child a method for displaying what skills they learned along the way.
+It can show the scholarship committee members that they’ve already begun to experience the “adult” world and give your child a method for displaying the skills they learned along the way.

 Students with little or no work experience can also add a section discussing their involvements.
 These are generally activities related to student organizations or clubs, like student council, drama, or sports.
 Experience in these areas gave your student a chance to gain skills and earn achievements, making this section an excellent opportunity to speak to them.
 It also demonstrates their commitment, especially if they stuck with a particular organization throughout high school.